 Hybrid recruiting is a custom blend of both both virtual and in-person strategies to connect with, engage, attract, and convert talent.

-It means that you strategically allocate your resources and recruitment efforts—the events you host or attend, interviews, and the other ways you communicate with candidates—so that they’re both online and in-person.
+It means that you strategically allocate your resources and recruitment efforts—the events you host or attend, interviews, and the other ways you communicate with candidates—so that you're offering candidates both virtual and in-person ways to engage.

 By striking a balance between online and on-campus, employers, students, and school partners can reap the benefits of both methods—the high touch and high conversion of face-to-face interactions and the convenience and wider reach of virtual recruiting events.